China virus deaths rise to nine, heightening global alarm

 “The best way to conquer fear is to confront fear,” said one commentator on China’s Twitter-like Weibo.

-The virus has spread from Wuhan around China to major population centers including Beijing, Shanghai, Macau and Hong Kong.
+The virus has spread from Wuhan around China to major population centers including Beijing, Shanghai, Macau and Hong Kong, with 473 cases confirmed in the country.
 Abroad, Thailand has confirmed four cases, while the United States, Taiwan, South Korea and Japan have each reported one.

 President Donald Trump said the United States’ Centers for Disease Control and Prevention had a good containment plan.
 “We think it is going to be handled very well,” he said at Davos in Switzerland.

-Li said there was evidence the virus, which can cause pneumonia, was being spread via breathing.
+Li said the virus, which can cause pneumonia, was being spread via breathing.
 Symptoms include fever, coughing and difficulty breathing.
+About 2,200 people in contact with infected people were in isolation.

-There is no vaccine for the virus, which can be passed from person-to-person.
-Fifteen medics are among those infected in China.
+There is no vaccine for the virus.

 “I believe the government for sure, but I still feel fearful.
 Because there’s no cure for the virus,” said Fu Ning, a 36-year-old woman in Beijing.
 “You have to rely on your immunity if you get an infection.
 It sounds very scary.”

-Fears of a pandemic initially spooked markets, with aviation and luxury goods stocks hit and China’s yuan falling, but they were regaining their footing on Wednesday in approval of China’s containment response.
+Fears of a pandemic initially spooked markets, with aviation and luxury goods stocks hit and the yuan falling, but they were regaining their footing on Wednesday in approval of China’s containment response.

-SARS caused an estimated global economic loss of $40 billion, according to one study.

 Across China, companies from Foxconn (2317.TW) to Huawei Technologies [HWT.UL] and HSBC Holdings (HSBA.L) were warning staff to avoid Wuhan and handing out masks.
 Terry Gou, the billionaire founder of Apple (AAPL.O) supplier Foxconn, said he was advising employees not to visit China.